laelume/jellyfish_dynamite/README.md

    - Check console output for any error messages

 6. **Interactive features not working in HTML**
-   - Ensure JavaScript is enabled in your browser
+   - Ensure JavaScript is enabled in browser
    - Try refreshing the page
    - Check browser console (F12) for JavaScript errors